solenebernard/solenebernard.github.io/content/courses/course2/index.md

 ## Introduction

-Recently, I read an article claming that the color pink doesn't exist, and is only an illusion from our brain.
+Recently, I read an article claiming that the color pink doesn't exist, and is only an illusion from our brain.
 Because I struggle to accept this idea, this is the motivation into diving in the understanding of the human perception of colors.

 ### Cones